sembeeuk/Exchange-Monitoring/README.md

 # Exchange Monitoring (External / Agentless)

-These scripts provide a simple way to monitor Exchange servers from outside the network, where installing traditional monitoring agents is not possible or not allowed.
+These scripts provide a simple way to monitor Exchange servers from outside the network, where installing traditional monitoring agents is not possible or not allowed, or the agent status cannot be seen by the Exchange Server admin.

 They generate lightweight HTML status pages which can be checked by external monitoring tools such as Uptime Kuma.